perkeep/perkeep/CONTRIBUTING.md

 ## Getting Started

-Perkeep contributors regularly use Linux and OS X, and both are 100% supported.
+Perkeep contributors regularly use Linux and macOS, and both are 100% supported.

 Developing on Windows is sometimes broken, but should work.
 Let us know if we broke something, or we accidentally depend on some Unix-specific build tool somewhere.

 See https://perkeep.org/doc/contributing for information on how to contribute to the project and submit patches.
-Notably, we use Gerrit for code review.
-Our Gerrit instance is at https://perkeep.org/r/

 See architecture docs: https://perkeep.org/doc/